Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV), and average order value (AOV).
 And on the acquisition side: cost per acquisition (CPA), return on ad spend (ROAS), and marketing qualified lead rate (MQL).

-CX Metric 1: Net customer value growth
+CX KPI 1: Net customer value growth

 The most important CX metric in business is adding value - principally, bottom-line (profit) value to owners and shareholders.
 Knowing this, CX guru Jeanne Bliss defines the number one CX metric as ‘Net Customer Value Growth’ (NCVG).
 So, what does this mean?